 Hello and welcome to West Coast Neurofeedback.

-This website was designed for two purposes primarily: one, to aid those looking for a neurofeedback practitioner to be able to find me, and two, to very briefly describe how I treat.
+This website was designed for two purposes: one, to help those who are looking for a neurofeedback practitioner to be able to find me, and two, to very briefly describe how I treat.
 The bulk of my clients come from referrals from health care professionals, educators, and individuals who already know the usefulness of neurofeedback.
 For those first learning about neurofeedback, I have included some background in the FAQs, and I encourage those seeking more information or assurances about the efficacy of neurofeedback to visit one of the many neurofeedback professional association websites such as ISNR.org, AAPB.org, or BCIA.org.

-Further, rather than playing games on the screen (which are really not games, but are, in effect, watching the reward move across the screen), or sitting in front of a monitor waiting for a movie to play, my clients manipulate the frequencies of their spectrograph (the mathematically-derived moving graph of their raw EEG broken down into component frequencies), and in so doing, approximate (the term used to describe bringing something closer to its desired outcome) their EEG toward optimal.
-The reasons I use this method are several: it allows both the client and clinician to see the whole frequency spectrum live enabling us both to assess neuronal activity and effects of treatment moment-by-moment, training can be done on more than two frequency bands at the same time, the client is able to consciously change their EEG rather than relying on the subconscious to figure out the goal of a particular exercise, and last, we can shift frequency amplitudes left and right, rather than only increasing or suppressing them.
-In addition, considerable emphasis is placed on enhancing the entire low beta frequency band — even more than Margaret Ayers did — for everyone, not just the clients I see for peak performance training.
+There are a number of advantages to what I describe as “enhanced” classic neurofeedback.
+One of these is that instead of having to wait for an image to move on the computer screen, or your favorite movie to play, my clients actually get to manipulate the frequency bands of their spectrogram (the mathematically-derived moving graph of their raw EEG broken down into component frequencies), and by doing this, approximate (the term used to describe bringing something closer to its desired outcome) their EEG toward optimal.
+Clients are able to consciously change their EEG rather than relying solely on the subconscious to figure out the goal of a particular exercise.
+As well, this method allows both the client and clinician to see the whole frequency spectrum live enabling us both to assess neuronal activity, train and continuously set new training parameters, and monitor the effects of treatment, moment-by-moment and over any area of the cortex.
+Not only can training can be done on more than two frequency bands at the same time, the client also has the ability to shift frequency amplitudes not only up and down, but left and right, too, which gives us the opportunity to convert excess activity in one frequency band into needed activity in another, rather than just utilizing down-training (suppression) and wasting potential energy!
+Lastly, considerable emphasis is placed on enhancing the entire low beta frequency band — even more than Margaret Ayers did — for everyone, not just the clients I see for peak performance training.
 This has profoundly positive effects for all conditions, especially head injury, dementia, and learning disability.

-That’s pretty much the gist of it.
+So that’s pretty much how it works.
 If you know you want neurofeedback training for yourself, your kids, your spouse, your parents, or a friend, give me a call.
 I’m happy to help.
-We can do it here in Park City, Utah, or anywhere there’s an internet connection!
+We can do it here in Newport Beach, or anywhere there’s an internet connection!